doron302/doron302/README.md

 ## Projects 🕹️
 - **Arcade Game Replica**: Developed a basic replica of the classic arcade game Donkey Kong (1981) as part of my coursework.
 This project showcases my ability to replicate game mechanics and implement engaging user interfaces.

-## Fun Fact
-Apart from my tech pursuits, I love rock climbing and traveling, which help me stay inspired and energized for my next big project.

 ## Contact Me
 **Email**: doron302@gmail.com